Penduko

 Penduko (Baybayin: ᜉᜒᜈ᜔ᜇᜓᜃᜓ) is a 2023 Philippine superhero film written and directed by Jason Paul Laxamana.
 Based on the Liwayway character Pedro Penduko, it serves as a reboot of the character's various film and television adaptations.
-The film starred Matteo Guidicelli as the titular character along with Kylie Verzosa.
+The film starred Matteo Guidicelli as the titular character along with Kylie Verzosa and John Arcilla.
 Produced by Sari Sari Network, the film was released on December 25, 2023 as an entry to the 2023 Metro Manila Film Festival.